-Geoff Lichy is a graphic designer, photographer, writer, and musician.
-He is from the northeastern USA; specifically, New York’s Hudson Valley.
-In 2011 Geoff graduated with a Bachelor’s of Science in Graphic Design, and has been doing freelance design work since 2009.
-Most of his design work is currently concentrated on Hagakura Enterprises, the Penny4NASA campaign by Space Advocates, and Big Cat Rescue.
+Geoff Lichy is a graphic designer, photographer, writer, and musician from New York’s Hudson Valley.
+In 2011 Geoff graduated with a Bachelor’s of Science in Graphic Design, and has performed freelance design work since 2009.
+He currently works for an advertising company near NYC.
+He was also involved with the Penny4NASA campaign and Big Cat Rescue.

-With some classes in photography, and experience as a high fashion model, he taught himself how to use a camera.
+With classes in photography, experience as a high fashion model, and a DIY mindset, he learned how to use a camera.
 When he does freelance photography, it’s generally for album covers and animals, but isn’t limited by subject.
 Some examples are on lichydesign.com and Instagram.

 From a young age he was interested in books and always read above his grade level.
 He funneled this passion into writing stories and creating characters of his own.
-In recent years he’s been honing this skill with publishing short stories and doing freelance article-writing.
-Geoff plans to finish several novels within the next couple of years.
+In recent years he’s been honing this skill with short stories and freelance article-writing.
+Several novels are planned for the near future.

-With a wide array of interests and talents, he is a versatile force which can provide a variety of work for clients.
+With a wide array of interests and talents, he’s a versatile force who can provide work or consultations for nearly any client.
 Geoff’s design specialty is providing services for new businesses and individuals, plus visual updates for established businesses.
-He focuses on tight-knit branding and identity.
+He focuses on branding and identity.
 This includes logo design, web design, business cards, graphics for social media, marketing consultations, and more.
 Geoff also holds certification in first aid, CPR/AED, scuba diving, TEFL/TESOL, cyber security, financial analysis, and radio operation.